Ode to Billie Joe (album): Critical reception

 In the issue dated September 2, 1967, Billboards review said, "This album, based on the phenomenal single, "Ode to Billie Joe", has got to be one of the top albums of the year.
 Bobbie proves to be much more than a flash in the pan.
 Each of her emotional ballads are standouts — especially the haunting "Hurry Tuesday Child".
 And Miss Gentry's uptempo jazz waltz, "Papa, Won't You Take Me to Town with You", could step out as a single."

 Cashbox also published a review on September 2, saying, "Bobbie Gentry follows up her No. 1 chart single, "Ode to Billie Joe", with an album of the same title.
 Included on the set, in addition to the title tune are, "Papa, Won't You Let Me Go to Town with You", "Chickasaw Country Child", "I Saw an Angel Die", and "Hurry, Tuesday Child".
 The disc figures to be a runaway best seller".

 Record World named the album as one of their Albums of the Week, saying that "Sensation Bobbie Gentry is as good in album form as she is in single form or just plain form on her Ode to Billie Joe album.
 She's quite a remarkable entertainer."

-Reviewing for AllMusic, critic Richie Unterberger wrote of the album, "Her vocals are poised and husky throughout the record, on which she was definitely on the right track — one that she was quickly diverted from, into more MOR-oriented sounds."
+Reviewing for AllMusic years later, critic Richie Unterberger wrote of the album, "Her vocals are poised and husky throughout the record, on which she was definitely on the right track — one that she was quickly diverted from, into more MOR-oriented sounds."